Six Ways to Qualify for ECO Grants in 2024

 • How to check eligibility and apply

-What is the Energy Company Obligation?
+• What is the Energy Company Obligation (ECO)?

-1. Eligibility through receiving benefits (applications ac
+1. eligibility through receiving benefits

-3. Eligibility based on your income (ECO4 Flex)
+3. eligibility based on your income (ECO4 Flex)

-4. Eligibility based on being vulnerable (including having debts, being older or having young people in your family) (ECO4 Flex)
+4. eligibility based on being vulnerable (including having debts, being older or having young people in your family) (ECO4 Flex)

-5. Eligibility based on health reasons (ECO4 Flex)
+5. eligibility based on health reasons (ECO4 Flex)

-6. Eligibility based on where you live called “bespoke targeting”
+6. eligibility based on where you live called “Bespoke Targeting”

 1. Eligibility through receiving benefits